 As at June 2016 some 76% of South Africa's total adult population – more than 29 million customers – shops at one of the Group’s supermarket brands.

 During the financial year, the Group had a record 1 billion transactions in a single year (equal to 86 customers served per second) and the Group reported turnover of more than R130 billion for the year ended June 2016.

 Starting January, Pieter Engelbrecht, a chartered accountant by profession, became the second Chief Executive Officer in the almost 40 year history of the Group.
-With 20 years’ experience in the Company and fulfilling the role of Chief Operating Officer since 2005, he took over from long-serving retail giant, Whitey Basson, who now serves on the Shoprite Holdings board as Non-Executive Vice-Chairman.
+With 20 years’ experience in the Company and fulfilling the role of Chief Operating Officer since 2005, he took over from long-serving retail giant, Whitey Basson, who served on the Shoprite Holdings board as Non-Executive Vice-Chairman, until 25 October 2017.